jaljo/articles/text-editor/text-editor-002-en-proofing.md

 A more recent approach was to use the
 [new clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API),
-which provide an elegant and secured way to access the user clipboard (as soon as he gaves the app the permission to do so) and let us work with Promises in return.
-This feature is still at experimental state and the API is likely to evolve in the future.
-We use it anyway, because it's what fits our user need the best, and we were lucky enough for the compatibility tables to match his environment.
+which provides an elegant and secured way to access the user clipboard (as soon as he gaves the app the permission to do so) and allow us to work with Promises in return.
+This feature is still at its experimental state and the API is likely to evolve in the future.
+We use it anyway, because it's what fits our user need the best, and we were lucky enough for the compatibility tables to match its environment.

 If you recall, an `onPaste` handler was binded to the article editor.
-It is triggered either when user pastes text from the shortcut key combination CTRL+V or via contextual menu.
+It is triggered either when users pastes text from the shortcut key combination CTRL+V or via contextual menu.
 That handler prevents the browser default behavior and like every other handlers of this component, dispatches a `PASTE` action which is observed by an epic: